THE ONES TO WATCH: ENDOMETRIOSIS SUPPORT, RESEARCH

 - The EFA also hosts an annual medical conference that Dr. Seckin spearheads, gathering the foremost thinkers in both the clinical care and research of endometriosis.
 This three-day event boasts two days dedicated to education for professionals in the field, with the third day focused on patient education.

 - Additionally, the EFA collaborates with partnering hospital systems to host intermittent educational events for both patients and professionals.
 In conjunction with The ENPOWR Project’s implementation, the EFA has educated clinicians from accessible and affordable reproductive health care clinics.
 This ensures adolescents receiving ENPOWR’s education can seek appropriate treatment.
 The EFA also distributes its educational literature across the country through a public awareness campaign.

-- The ENPOWR Award recognizes both an individual and an institution who have demonstrated commitment to women’s health education.
-Senator Jeffrey Klein (Bronx) and The Young Women’s Leadership Network were honored last year as each exemplify these values.
+- The ENPOWR Award recognizes both an individual and an institution who have demonstrated a commitment to women’s health education.
+Senator Jeffrey Klein (Bronx) and The Young Women’s Leadership Network were honored last year as each exemplifies these values.
 Given the under-representation of endometriosis in the public health and research landscape, these leaders in the field are invaluable for moving the disease forward and should be recognized as such.